OsvaldoNavarroG/rag-evaluation-project/README.md

 The system evaluates attribution at two levels.

-**Answer level** (`evaluate_citation_precision`): extracts all citations from the answer, verifies the indices are valid, and checks wether each cited chunk lexically supports the answer.
+**Answer level** (`evaluate_citation_precision`): extracts all citations from the answer, verifies the indices are valid, and checks whether each cited chunk lexically supports the answer.

 **Claim level** (`evaluate_claim_attribution`): splits the answer into sentence-